lsonne/stuff/remotelogging/remoteapplogging.md

 ##Structured log messages

-You can log any type that implements Printable, but if you want a better search experience in the Loggly UI, you should log a type that can be casted to an NSDictionary.
+You can log any type that implements Printable, but if you want a better search and analysis experience in the Loggly UI, you should log a type that can be casted to an NSDictionary.
 If you do that, all dictionary keys will be logged as separate keys in Loggly.
 This makes it much easier to do filtered and faceted field searches in Loggly.
 Word of warning, don't use too many different keys, it will make it harder to get a good overlook of your data in the Loggly UI.
 Also, Loggly will not log more that 100 distinct keys for free accounts.
 Figure out smart keys that you can reuse in many of your log statements.